 We store your Submitted Information on a cloud based customer relationship management platform called SalesForce and on Pardot, which is a marketing service application.
 Both SalesForce and Pardot are owned and hosted by an American cloud computing company called Salesforce (www.salesforce.com).
 Salesforce has its headquarters in San Francisco but has global offices, details of which can be found here: https://www.salesforce.com/uk/company/locations/

 Since Salesforce has offices and servers which are sometimes based outside of the EEA, their processing of your personal data on our behalf may involve a transfer of your personal data outside of the EEA.
 Whenever we transfer your personal data to Salesforce and that transfer involves your personal data being transferred outside of the EEA, we ensure a similar degree of protection is afforded to your personal data by ensuring that at least one of the following safeguards is implemented:

 - your personal data will be transferred to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission;

 - your personal data is protected by the fact that Salesforce requires certain members of its group of companies who are outside of the EEA to follow the same rules when processing your personal data on our behalf as those members of its group of companies who are based within the EEA.
 These rules are called “binding corporate rules”;

-- if none of the above apply, we may use specific contractual clauses which have been approved by the European Commission which give personal data the same protection it has in the EEA.
+- if none of the above applies, we may use specific contractual clauses which have been approved by the European Commission which give personal data the same protection it has in the EEA.

 Your data may also be processed by staff operating outside the EEA who work for Salesforce.
 These staff may be engaged in the processing of your data and the provision of the services which Salesforce provide to us.

 If you would like further information about where your personal data might be transferred to or how we take steps to protect it, please contact us.